halildurmus/win32/README.md

 compiler on your system.

 At present, this is not much more than a lightweight experiment.
-It doesn't currently support high-DPI scaling, or plugins, or theme changes.
+It doesn't currently support plugins or theme changes.
 It is therefore not recommended for use with production apps: it's more a proof-of-concept.

 A sample app that uses it can be found in the `example\` subdirectory.
 This can be used to run an existing Flutter app.